 12. Knock yourself out with watersports

 If watersport is your thing, you have plenty choices in the area, from kitsesurfing, waterskiing and kayaking to snorkeling, diving, or fishing.
 The best place to seek out these adventures is in the little town of Langebaan just outside the park.
-If you’ve never kitesurfed but you’d like to, sign up for a one-hour ‘taster course’ with the Windtown watersports centre; if you want more, they have beginners’ and intermediate courses too.
-They also rent out SUP boards and offer guided lagoon tours.
+If you’ve never kitesurfed but you’d like to, sign up for a one-hour ‘taster course’; if you want more, find a beginners’ or intermediate course.

 Whether you’re looking for a patch of peace where you can relax into some birding or simply stroll on the beach, or you prefer to fill every day with action and exercise, West Coast National Park has got you covered.